The ip access-list command options and arguments

 Editing/updating ACL entries

-Router(config)# ip access-list {standard|extended} ACL_name_or_number#
+Router(config)#ip access-list {standard|extended} ACL_name_or_number#

 Router(config-{std|ext}-nacl)# no sequence_#

-After deleting the existing entry, we can insert an updated entry at the place of the existing entry.
-To insert the updated entry, we will use the sequence number of the deleted entry.
+After deleting the existing entry, create the new entry in its place.
+To insert the updated entry, use the sequence number of the deleted entry.
+To update an entry in the standard access list, use the following command.

-Router(config)# ip access-list standard ACL_name
+Router(config)#ip access-list standard ACL_name

 Router(config-std-acl)# [sequence no] permit|deny source_IP_address